MihaiBobeica/Assembly-Work/README.md

 To open a file, you first need to open it. f your files are at C:\Users\Student\Documents\CO\Lab, you should use the following command to navigate to it in WSL (case sensitive!):

 cd /mnt/c/Users/Student/Documents/CO/Lab

+Visual Studio Code has an extension for easy integration with WSL.
+You can find it at https:// marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl